neverfap-deluxe/nfd-api/content/articles/INTRO-the-ultimate-aim-of-neverfap-practices.md

   categories: [ "introduction" ]
   # image: "/images/face.jpg"
   slug: "the-ultimate-aim-of-neverfap-practices"

+  tldr1: "The practices are designed to help you develop healthy coping mechanisms through self-awareness and perspective exercises."
+  tldr2: "Self-discovery of your feelings and emotions is an important part of this process."

 ---

 NeverFap Deluxe consists of a range of exercises which are designed to help you develop the skills in order to help you overcome porn addiction.